cubaCUBCA

 Berth Occupancy

-Estimated around 50-60% during peak fishing and cargo seasons
+Around 60% during peak fishing seasons

 Current utilization rate